symfony/symfony-docs/reference/forms/types/textarea.rst

 .. caution::

-    When allowing users to type HTML code in the textarea (or using a WYSIWYG) editor, the application is vulnerable to XSS injection, clickjacking or CSS injection.
+    When allowing users to type HTML code in the textarea (or using a WYSIWYG) editor, the application is vulnerable to :ref:`XSS injection <xss-attacks>`, clickjacking or CSS injection.
 Use the `sanitize_html`_ option to protect against these types of attacks.